dashdotdotdashdotdot/MyBlog/content/sequence2.md

 ---
-title: Excecutive Summary
+title: Executive Summary
 author: Douglas W. Dwyer
 output:
   html_document:
     css: styles.css
 ---

-# An Unified Approach to Value Investing
+# A Unified Approach to Value Investing

 One approach to long-term investing involves allocating the majority of one's capital to well-diversified funds and the remainder to a selection of stocks considered undervalued with promising future potential.
 Valuable tools for choosing which funds and stocks to invest in include frameworks for performance attribution and valuation.
 The intent of Value Space is to make a set of such tools accessible to the retail investor.